Los Angeles Restaurant Management Schools

 Los Angeles Trade Technical College

 Los Angeles Trade Technical College (LATTC) was established in 1925 and is the oldest school in the Los Angeles Community College District.
-The school emphasizes career education and offers almost 90 occupational programs at its 25-acre campus situated close to L.A.'s central business district.
+The school emphasizes career education and offers more than 100 occupational programs at its 25-acre campus situated close to L.A.'s central business district.
 Students can earn an associate degree in restaurant management through the culinary arts department.

 Associate in Arts in Restaurant Management